elleuchkh/ada_jekyll_page/index.md

 ##### <span style="color:green"> Research questions </span>

 - What is the distribution of officers, entities and intermediaries around the world?
-It is based in specified countries or it is overspreaded? <br>
+It is based in specified countries or it is overspread? <br>
 - Can we relate our rankings to other world known indicators? <br>
-- What is the effect of suspecious investments on some countries?
-(Espcially top Tax havens) <br>
+- What is the effect of suspicious investments on some countries?
+(Especially top Tax havens) <br>
 - Does Mossack Fonseca have connections with entities (intermediary companies, clients, beneficiaries and shareholders) based in countries <br>
 - Which had a high degree of illicit outflows? <br>